Microsoft Office 2013

+Office 2013 removed support for processors without PAE, SSE2 and NX and is also the final version of Microsoft Office that supports processors without PrefetchW, LAHF and SAHF.
+Its successor, Office 2016, requires a processor with PrefetchW, LAHF and SAHF in any supported architecture.
+It is also the final version of Microsoft Office to receive a Service Pack from Microsoft.

+Despite the end of support for Office 2013 in April 2023, monthly security patches for the Office suite programs was available until November 2023.

 Development

 Development started in 2010 while Microsoft was finishing work on Office 14, released as Microsoft Office 2010.
 On January 30, 2012, Microsoft released a technical preview of Office 15, build 3612.1010, to a selected group of testers bound by non-disclosure agreements.

 On July 16, 2012, Microsoft held a press conference to showcase Office 2013 and to release the Consumer Preview.
 The Office 2013 Consumer Preview is a free, fully functional version but will expire 60 days after the final product's release.
 An update was issued for the Office 2013 Customer Preview suite on October 5.

 Office 2013 was released to manufacturing on October 11, 2012.
 It was made available to TechNet and MSDN subscribers on October 24, 2012.
 On November 15, 2012, 60-days trial versions of Microsoft Office 2013 Professional Plus, Project Professional 2013 and Visio Professional 2013 were made available to the public over the Internet.
 Microsoft has released Office 2013 for general availability on January 29, 2013.
-Microsoft released the service pack 1 update on February 25, 2014.
+Microsoft released the Service Pack 1 update on February 25, 2014.